-Toni Kukoč expected to come to a championship team in Chicago, and on his first day there, Michael Jordan announced his retirement.
-It was good for Toni’s minutes and playing more as a small forward, but it didn’t turn out so good for winning championships.
+When Toni Kukoč came over to the NBA, he certainly expected to join a championship team in Chicago.
+To his surprise — on his first day there, Michael Jordan announced his retirement.
+This was good for Toni’s minutes and playing more as a small forward, but it didn’t turn out so good for winning championships.

-The Bulls were still a good team after MJ left, they went 55-27 in ’93/’94 and 47-35 in ’94/’95, but it was obvious the Bulls were no longer favorites to win the championship.
+The Bulls were still a good team after MJ left, they went 55-27 in the ’93/’94 season and 47-35 in the ’94/’95 season, but it was obvious the Bulls were no longer favorites to win the championship.
 The window was opened for other teams with Jordan gone.
 As it turned out, they only had two years to make it happen – Hakeem and the Rockets won two titles in those two years.

 During the All-Star weekend in Chicago, Toni Kukoč went down memory lane and shared the secret of Jordan’s return.
 We found out that MJ never really left.
 Throughout his entire two-year break, Jordan would practice with the team once a month.
 The players figured out that means he wasn’t gone forever, but there was no indication when would he return.